projectcapsule/capsule/docs/operator/use-cases/images-registries.md

 A Pod running `internal.registry.foo.tld` as registry will be allowed, as well `internal.registry.bar.tld` since these are matching the regular expression.

-> You can also set a catch-all as .* to allow every kind of registry,
+> You can also set a catch-all regex entry as .* to allow every kind of registry,
 > that would be the same result of unsetting `containerRegistries` at all

-As per Ingress and Storage classes, also the allowed registries can be inspected from the Tenant's namespace
+As per Ingress and Storage classes the allowed registries can be inspected from the Tenant's namespace

 ```
 alice@caas# kubectl describe ns oil-production